-The outer layer of the brain is the cerebral cortex.
+The newest part of the brain is the cerebral cortex, which lies above all other brain structures.
 This layer is only 2 to 4 mm thick.
-In higher mammals, especially in humans, the cerebral cortex is intensely folded: the more convolutions, the greater the surface area, and therefore, the larger the number of nerve cells the brain contains.
+In higher mammals, especially in humans, the cerebral cortex is intensely folded.
+The more convolutions, the greater the surface area.
+So, the larger the number of nerve cells the cortex can contain.

 In most cases, signals in neurons are sent from an axon of one neuron to a dendrite of another, but there are many exceptions to this rule.
 For example, there are neurons that lack dendrites and others that lack axons.

 The neuron is quite a long cell.
 The neural signal or the action potential, which is basically a flow of electrically-charged ions, moves along the axon to the synapses.
 When the impulse of ions arrives at the synapse, a pre-synaptic neuron can release special molecules called neurotransmitters.
 These signaling molecules travel across synaptic cleft and bind to the receptors of a post-synaptic neuron.
 This process is called neurotransmission.

 There are many types of neurotransmitters, both excitatory and inhibitory.
 Some neurotransmitters can be either excitatory or inhibitory, depending on the type of receptors they bind to.
 Different neurons release different neurotransmitters.
 The postsynaptic neuron may receive excitatory and inhibitory inputs from many neurons at the same time.
 These influences are summed up in some sense in the postsynaptic neuron.
 If the net effect is inhibitory, the neuron will be less likely to transcend the signal to the next neurons and if the net effect is excitatory, the neuron will be more likely to transcend the signal.